A PTAS for the Time-Invariant Incremental Knapsack problem: Introduction

-Theorem \ref{thr:mink} is proved in Section \ref{sec:mink}.
-An overview of the techniques used is given in Section \ref{sec:minkbien}.
-We remark that proofs of both Theorem \ref{thr:IIK} and Theorem \ref{thr:mink} group items of similar costs, but this idea is then exploited in different manners: in the first case, we use this to ``sparsify'' the instance before applying a problem--related guessing procedure, and then a combinatorial algorithm to round an LP.
-In the second, grouping is used to exploit the structure of vertices of an LP relaxation.
-We refer the reader to Section \ref{sec:IIK-overview} and Section \ref{sec:minkbien} for details.

-{\bf{More related work.}} The authors in \cite{Bienstock13} show that \iik \ is strongly NP-hard and provide an instance showing that the natural LP relaxation has unbounded integrality gap.
-Furthermore, \cite{Bienstock13} discusses the relation between \iik \ and the generalized assignment problem (GAP), highlighting the differences between those problems.
+{\bf{Related work on other knapsack problems.}} \cite{Bienstock13} discusses the relation between \iik \ and the generalized assignment problem (GAP), highlighting the differences between those problems.
 In particular, there does not seem to be a direct way to apply to \iik \ the $(1-1/e-\varepsilon)$ approximation algorithm \cite{Fleischer06} for GAP.
 Other generalizations of \maxk \ related to \iik, but whose current solving approaches do not seem to extend, are the multiple knapsack (MKP) and unsplittable flow on a path (\ufp) problems.
 In Appendix \ref{app:ufp} we discuss those problems in order to highlight the new ingredients introduced by our approach.